"TELL ME ABOUT YOURSELF."

 By the time I was in my prime, my dear mother was forced to phone America Online on my behalf.
 I needed to be White Listed, I told her.
 AOL Customer Service chuckled as my mother explained why her 10-year-old daughter needed the ability to send e-mails to over 5,000 people without being booted offline for spam.
 The web had enabled me to connect and interact with other kids who shared my interests; it had provided me with the means by which to express myself, communicate ideas, and had laid the foundation for the direction my future would take.

-20-something social media & search savvy gal who enjoys satire & is ailed by the inability to resist the shoe aisle.
+30-something social & search savvy gal who enjoys satire & is ailed by the inability to resist the shoe aisle.
 Alliteration?
 Check.

 My passion for all things digital actually stems from my love of writing and can be pinpointed back to my childhood.
 To say I was a bizarre child would be a vast understatement.
 My mother fondly recalls my first day of kindergarten: I shyly tottered in with my horrendously mix-matched plaid and yellow socks that my mother had let me select.
 I took one look around at the screaming children and marched back to where my poor mother and teacher were discussing my lack of interactions with children my own age.